Cy Twombly

 St Johns Ambulance

-Working with Children Check
+Current Working with Children Check and National Police Check

-• I have worked at Merri Health with adults, both in group settings and individually.
-At the Victorian Aboriginal Child Care Agency (VACCA), I worked with children in the Nugel program as an outreach practitioner, collaborating with Aboriginal Community Controlled Organisations (ACCOs).
-At La Trobe College, I was part of the wellbeing team, supporting children and teenagers individually.
+I worked at Merri Health with adults, in both group programs and one-on-one support roles.
+At the Victorian Aboriginal Child Care Agency (VACCA), I was an outreach practitioner in the Nugel program, supporting children in collaborating with Aboriginal Community Controlled Organisations (ACCOs).
+I also worked at La Trobe College as part of the wellbeing team, providing individual support to children and teenagers.Before training as an art therapist, I worked as a teacher’s aide at Collingwood College and supported families as both a disability nanny and end-of-life carer.

 Sessions can run up to 50 minutes.